kgscialdone/Subterra/README.md

 When defining a subroutine normally, it will pop from the stack and use that number as it's ID.
 It can then be called using that same ID.
 In certain contexts, subroutines can be defined anonymously; these will not be registered and will be inaccessible from elsewhere in the program.
 However, you can also use a predefined or imported subroutine anywhere you can use an anonymous one.
 Subroutine IDs do not need to be sequential.

 The really cool thing is that in Subterra, _everything is a subroutine_.
-This includes the entire program itself - it's technically a subroutine registered as ID -1.
-While it's not recommended that you call said subroutine, it's left as an option.
+This includes the entire program itself - it's technically a subroutine registered to ID -1. ~~While it's not recommended that you call said subroutine, it's left as an option~~ (Due to issues with the code, this is no longer true; it may return soon).
 When defining your own subroutines, however, only positive integers are considered valid IDs.

 Defined subroutines will go out of scope when their calling context closes, which means you can define a subroutine inside another subroutine, but you can't access the inner from anywhere but inside the outer.